-*As the air temperatures soared to 70° yesterday, I watched a paddle-boarder wearing shorts, a short sleeve shirt and no PFD paddling on one of the local creeks.
+*As the air temperatures soared to 70° yesterday, I watched a paddle-boarder wearing shorts, in a short sleeve shirt and no PFD paddling on one of the local creeks.
 The scene reminded me of an article I had written several years ago that still applies today.

 Let's Be Careful Out There!